-- 1501 Alumni Association Membership

-- A. The Alumni Association shall pay a Membership Fee equal to that of a college Membership as stated in Rule 1104.
-The application fee, drawn on the official IHSA Alumni Association account, will be sent to the National Treasurer.

-- B. Each Region of the IHSA shall determine if Alumni classes will be offered in said Region.
+- 1501 Alumni Association Membership - A. The Alumni Association shall pay a Membership Fee equal to that of a college Membership as stated in rule 1104.
+The application fee, drawn on the official IHSA Alumni Association account, will be sent to the National Treasurer. - B. Each Region of the IHSA shall determine if Alumni classes will be offered in said Region.

-- 1502 Alumni National Director
+1502 Alumni National Director

-- A. Election Procedure

-- 1. The Board of Directors shall elect the Alumni National Director to a two-year term at their spring meeting from nominations received from Alumni and Board Members. - 2.
-Should the Alumni National Director resign prior to the end of their elected term, the Executive Committee shall appoint an interim National Director to serve for the remainder of the term. - 3.
+- A. Election Procedure - 1.
+The Board of Directors shall elect the Alumni National Director to a two-year term at their spring meeting from nominations received from Alumni and Board Members. - 2.
+Should the Alumni National Director resign prior to the end of their elected term, the Executive Committee shall appoint a new chairman to serve for the remainder of the term. - 3.
 The Alumni National Director shall be a member of the Board of Directors. - B. Duties of the Alumni National Director: - 1.
-Act as the primary liaison between the Alumni Association and the IHSA Board of Directors and communicate the present circumstances of the Alumni Association. - 2.
-Collect membership applications and fees from Regional Representatives or Regional Presidents and mark each individual member "paid" on the IHSA website within thirty(30) days of receipts of payment.
-Keep all records and account for all monies pertaining to the Alumni Association, and shall forward to the National Treasurer \$30.00 of each single discipline membership fee or \$40.00 of each two discipline fee. - 3.
-Manage the development of the Alumni Association and oversee the daily operations.
+The Alumni National Director shall disseminate information from the Board to the Alumni Regional Representatives, and bring before the Board all matters affecting the well being of the Alumni Association. - 2.
+The Alumni National Director shall keep all records and account for all monies pertaining to the Alumni Association, and shall forward to the National Treasurer \$30.00 of each single discipline membership fee or \$40.00 of each two discipline fee. - 1503 Individual Alumni Members - A. Membership in the IHSA Alumni Association shall be open to any individual that has ridden as an undergraduate in the IHSA and no longer meets the requirements to participate as an undergraduate.
+Once a rider has competed in an Alumni class they forfeit any remaining undergraduate eligibility, thus only able to compete in the Alumni Division from that time forward. - B. Eligible IHSA Alumnus must apply for annual membership to the Alumni Regional Representative or Regional President on an official IHSA Alumni Association membership form and pay their annual membership fee prior to entering any IHSA show. - 1.
+The annual membership fee is \$45.00 for one discipline, or \$55.00 for both.
+The annual membership fee is payable by check or money order only.